 The PPF is funded by levies imposed on eligible schemes.
 The PPF levy is made up of two elements - a scheme-based levy (which is based on the number of scheme members and the level of the scheme's liabilities) and a risk-based levy (which is based on the risk posed by the scheme to the PPF).
-The PPF's levy estimate for the 2019/20 levy year is £500 million (down from £550 million for the 2018/19 levy year).
 Schemes can reduce the risk-based element of the levy by certifying a contingent asset (such as a parent or group company guarantee, charge over cash, UK real estate or securities, or a letter of credit or bank guarantee) with the PPF.
 In order to be capable of certification, the contingent asset must meet strict requirements imposed by the PPF.
 Contingent assets must be re-certified annually.